Suggest a Songfact / Artistfact

 Dean wrote this on a flight from New York to Nashville when he realized he needed another song for his recording session. (thanks, Edward Pearce - Ashford, Kent, England)

-This was the 100th #1 song of the Rock era (taken from when "Rock Around The Clock
+This was the 100th #1 song of the Rock Era, defined by Billboard as beginning in July 1955, when "Rock Around The Clock

-" by Bill Haley topped the US singles chart in 1955).
+" by Bill Haley & His Comets topped the US singles chart.